millerjames01/map_tile/README.markdown

 ## Tests:
 The tests writes files (temporary image files) to the `test` directory, which is NOT checked into the repo.
+We're re-downloading the images every test-run because it seems like there are tiny (<100B) differences in the image files returned by the server specified by the same tile numbers (over span of a couple days)

 To run tests:
 ```